antori82/FANTASIA/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

+FANTASIA would not be the same without the precious contribution from the Linguistics field provided by

+* <a href="https://www.linkedin.com/in/maria-di-maro-b43261120/">Dr. Maria Di Maro</a> - (PhD) Common ground management and Clarification Requests generation
+* <a href="https://www.linkedin.com/in/martina-di-bratto-95034322b/">Martina Di Bratto</a> - (PhD Student) Argumentative Dialogue Management

 Special thanks to the students who contributed to FANTASIA

 * <a href="https://www.linkedin.com/in/antimo-de-biase-3660b6202/">Antimo De Biase</a> - Neo4j component prototype development
 * Fabrizio Musella - aGrUM integration prototype development
 * <a href="https://www.linkedin.com/in/rbgdotbrush/">Roberto Basile Giannini</a> - General improvements and aGrUM updates (Influence Diagrams integration)

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->